 The Role of Schools in Supporting Wellbeing

 Schools play a fundamental role in the wellbeing of teenagers, not only as places for academic growth but also as supportive communities.
 Educators can create programs that raise awareness about mental health issues and foster resilience.
-Implementing initiatives that promote mindfulness, stress management, and emotional intelligence can empower teens to navigate their challenges effectively.
+Implementing initiatives that promote mindfulness, stress management, and emotional intelligence can empower teens to navigate their challenges effectively.ย Many schools now partner with specialist providers to deliver sustained, curriculum-aligned offerings rather than one-off sessions.
+Schools looking to expand support can consider target programs such as wellbeing programs for girls that can align with classroom outcomes and national wellbeing frameworks.
+Embedding these programs gives teachers practical tools and students repeated opportunities to practise and consolidate skills.

 Schools can serve as a bridge between students and mental health resources.
 By providing access to counselors and mental health professionals, educational institutions can facilitate open dialogues around mental health, encouraging teens to seek help when needed.
 Integrating social-emotional learning (SEL) into the curriculum can equip students with vital skills necessary for managing emotions, setting goals, and establishing positive relationships.